 Following the title track and clocking in at just under half an hour is "Awakening", a companion piece to "Sea Of Bliss" in every sense of the word which was recorded with the same Bell Labs digital synthesiser while he was artist-in-residence at the company.
 The CD version of the Sea Of Bliss album also includes a gorgeous third track from the same sessions called "Sonic Perfume", its multi-layered synth and organ drones intermingling with ever-changing piano figures and clouds of crystalline textures.

-Sonic Perfume is also the name of a fine 1987 album.
-It repeats said spacemusic track but most of the remainder of the album revels in lovely pastoral melodies like "Life After Life" and "Horizon", folksy combos of synth, flute, piano and acoustic guitar not unlike the music of Hari Deuter.
+Sonic Perfume (1987) is also the name of another fine 80's album.
+It repeats said spacemusic track, but most of the remainder of the album revels in lovely pastoral melodies like "Life After Life" and "Horizon", folksy combos of synth, flute, piano and acoustic guitar not unlike the music of Hari Deuter.
 "Nightwatch" is an exception, sounding like a nod the the 70's Berlin-school of sequenced electronic patterns but done in Slepian's own very organic way.

-Of the three albums listed above, only Sea Of Bliss has had a proper re-release.
-However many of his classic tracks are available freely for streaming and download via his website www.donslepian.com, while Sea Of Bliss and some of his other album releases - which are interesting, if non-essential - can be found at CD Baby.
+Of the three essential albums listed above, only Sea Of Bliss ever had a proper re-release on CD.
+However most of his catalogue is now available via digital download stores and streaming platforms.
+Many of his classic tracks are also available freely via his website www.donslepian.com.
 Note: while wading through his catalogue you may find vastly different versions of some tracks with otherwise identical titles.